cliftondavies/Twitter-Personal-Assistant/README.md

 # Twitter Personal Assistant

 > Enter the Twitter Personal Assistant (TPA)!
-TPA is for developers who wish to engage a bit more with their Twitter following, but who also find it hard to disconnect from their working environment.
+TPA is a CLI for developers who wish to access their Twitter account from the terminal.
 It enables you to tweet, like mentions and see a summary of your favorite account stats, all from the comfort of your terminal!

 ## Functionality